lobaro/lobaro-coap/README.md

 * GoLang CoAP Client implementation & CGO wrapper for this C lib: [Lobaro CoAP-go](https://github.com/Lobaro/coap-go)

 # Future development
 We use the stack internally at lobaro to build universal gateway / sensor systems for our customers.
 Additions will be constantly merged into this repository.
-Also we plan a big redesign until the end of 2017.
-With this update (which is ongoing already) we include many learnings from our other project.

 # Contribute
 We appreciate any feedback, do not hesitate to create issues or pull requests.